erroronline1/caro/readme.md

 ### Application setup
 * Provide company logos (JPG, PNG) for record exports (e.g. company logo for upper right corner, department logo for lower right corner, watermark logo best with transparent background) e.g. in directory media/favicon/
 * Set up api/config.ini, especially the used sql subset and its credentials, packagesize in byte according to sql-configuration, path to logos.
-Apply set pemissions to _install.default.XX-files.
+Apply set pemissions to _install.default.XX.json-files.
-* [Customize](#customisation) your appropriate language-files (language.XX.json and _install.default.XX)
+* [Customize](#customisation) your appropriate language-files (language.XX.json and _install.default.XX.json)
 * Select an installation password for the system user.

 ### Installation procedure